chrisramiro/algorithmlexicon/README.md

   Anyone who uses this code should cite and acknowledge the follow:

   Ramiro, Srinivasan, Malt, & Xu (in submission).
-Mental algorithms in the historical emergence of word meanings.
+Algorithms in the historical emergence of word senses.
   --------------------------------------------------------------------------------------------------------------------------------------